First Hotel in Hawaii to Announce Carbon Neutral Certification Commitment

 - Recycling program implemented for recyclable plastics and other materials

-- In 2022 bulk dispensers for bath amenities will be available in guest rooms reducing the dependency on individual plastic bottles.
+- Bulk dispensers for bath amenities in guest rooms reducing the dependency on individual plastic bottles.

 - Logo guest room keys can be repurposed as a souvenir luggage tag.

 - Refillable water stations available for guests in resort lobby reducing the amount of individual plastic disposable bottled water use.